abhiwand/atk/doc/source/ds_dflw.rst

 Clean The Data
 ==============

-The process of "data cleaning" encompasses the identification and removal of incomplete, incorrect, or mal-formed information in a data set.
+The process of "data cleaning" encompasses the identification and removal or repair of incomplete, incorrect, or malformed information in a data set.
-While |IAT|'s Frame API provides much of the functionality necessary for these tasks, it's important to keep in mind that it was designed with scalability in mind.
+The |IAT|'s Python API provides much of the functionality necessary for these tasks.
+It is important to keep in mind that it was designed for data scalability.
 Thus, using external Python packages for these tasks, while possible, may not provide the same level of efficiency.